 A common professional program might use granular slow-release fertilizer for nutrition (because nothing beats it for steady feeding), liquid herbicide for weed control (because it works better on contact), and either granular or liquid insecticide depending on the target pest and timing.

-This is actually one of the advantages of hiring a professional.
-They have the equipment and knowledge to use the right method for each product.
-A homeowner buying an all-in-one granular weed-and-feed is making a compromise in both the fertilizer and weed control performance because neither product is in its ideal form.
+This is one of the real advantages of hiring a professional service.
+Our trucks carry both granular spreaders and liquid spray systems, and we match the method to the product on every visit.
+A homeowner buying an all-in-one granular weed-and-feed from the hardware store is compromising both the fertilizer and weed control performance because neither product is in its ideal form.

 What About Weed and Feed?